T3kla/t3kla.github.io/content/blog/b_0_surviving_the_startup.md

 tags = ["Rant"]
 +++

-This post is being actively being worked on!
+This post is actively being worked on!

 <!-- Why is that being promoted as a programmer forces you to program less and less?